AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/To_Get_The_Details_By_Clicking_A_Button/Algorithm.md

        Bind the button and create the window.

        Step 5:
-       Assign value to the TextFields through ActionPerformed function and call a instance of MyDetails class through a main static function.
+       Assign a value to the TextFields through the ActionPerformed function and call an instance of MyDetails class through a main static function.

        Step 6: